surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-## 1.0.7
-* add more use-cases for apostrophes, primes, etc.
-* fix accidental swapping of single quotes in Rusyn language with punctuation

 ## 1.0.8
 * fix false positives for URL www.
 Tota.
 Sk (ie. skip URLs from parsing)